Business software company Erply is winning worldwide competitions and attracting venture capitalists

 Erply is a large-scale undertaking – the London-based CEO Kristjan Hiiemaa could only be reached a few days after arriving in San Francisco.
-They’re currently undergoing preparations to expand business into the US.
-That means finding a suitable server centre, since US law requires collected data to be stored locally.
+They’re currently undergoing preparations to expand the business into the US.
+That means finding a suitable server center since US law requires collected data to be stored locally.

 What is Erply?

 In the light of that, it is quite embarrassing that most people have no idea what Erply is.
-Erply is a web-based business solution that offers purchasing, marketing and inventory management.
+Erply is a web-based business solution that offers purchasing, marketing, and inventory management.

 ERP aka Enterprise Resource Planning should say everything to our readers.
 ERP is important for business planning and accounting records.
-The purpose of the software is to help optimize how a business operates and to avoid so called ‘work mishaps’.
+The purpose of the software is to help optimize how a business operates and to avoid so-called ‘work mishaps’.

 For example, Kristjan tells us, a furniture store finds a bunch of unsold chairs in the warehouse and puts them on sale with the lowest possible discount price.
-This info therefore has to reach the purchasing manager or he might accidentally think the chairs are selling successfully and order more.
+This info, therefore, has to reach the purchasing manager or he might accidentally think the chairs are selling successfully and order more.
 Because the chairs were sold almost at the buying price the selling of the new shipment with a price to cover all the costs would be impossible.
 Good internal communication and the right management software for that purpose will make these kinds of mishaps a thing of the past.

 They’re not only web-based.
 Erply also makes applications, like the iPad version, which enable the sales for businesses with a smaller assortment, street vendors for example.
 And it also enables a quick inventory inspection.

 Similar iPhone and Android applications have been considered too.
-Erply is a specialised company whose goal is to provide suitable software to a lot of businesses not offer unique solutions to every single client.
+Erply is a specialized company whose goal is to provide suitable software to a lot of businesses not offer unique solutions to every single client.
 This allows saving money – the packages are thoroughly tested.
 Because add-ons (e.g., plug-ins), which would serve only a few specific clients, are not used the system updates and information exchange are fast and controlled.

-We went to a local shopping centre with the Estonian CEO Martti Paju and stepped into four stores.
+We went to a local shopping center with the Estonian CEO Martti Paju and stepped into four stores.
 A hobby shop’s point of sale system was updated in a few minutes to show the new user interface suitable for touchscreens.
 After taking photos of the working system the downgrading to the old version took only a few more minutes.

-Therefore an advantage for a web-based solution is centralised and quick managing.
+Therefore an advantage for a web-based solution is centralized and quick managing.
 The same system can be used for one small store or for a whole chain.
 You can sell anything from model airplanes in a hobby shop, clothes in a retail store to wines in bottle shops.
 The software can be integrated with widespread freeware e-commerce solutions but also includes their own simple online shop solution.

-Everything is easy with centralised inventory control – online shops have no need for a separate warehouse.
+Everything is easy with centralized inventory control – online shops have no need for a separate warehouse.
 At the same time, bigger chains would need warehouses for every shop and that too is covered.
 Urmo Aava sells car equipment using Erply’s software.
 All products have unique properties so the spare parts page shows also possible counterparts.

-Software was written in a year
+The software was written in a year

 Erply is more suitable for small or medium businesses since it doesn’t offer custom solutions for all clients.
 An Estonian clothes retailer Marat recently switched from Axapta to Erply and their monthly software bill of 50 000 kroons ($4300) went down to 15 000 kroons ($1300).
 The company’s systems operating in three countries took two weeks to switch.
-Overproduction lasts only for a couple of hours per store and software reduces closing times – Erply promises inventory taking without closing the store, you’ll need a barcode scanner and a few quiet moments when there are less customers.
+Overproduction lasts only for a couple of hours per store and software reduces closing times – Erply promises inventory taking without closing the store, you’ll need a barcode scanner and a few quiet moments when there are fewer customers.
 Also, the online shop and the brick-and-mortar shop can operate with the same staff and together – employees offer their services to customers in the shop and if there aren’t any they can survey online orders and prepare shipments.

 ERP software’s purpose should be a complete overview of the state of a business which Erply promises to achieve.
 According to them, a lot of solutions like the Axapta process don’t show the final conclusion from the business’s current overview.

 Erply’s software was written in a year, and their first customer relations are as old as that.
 During that time the main parts were completed and integrated, some components are older.
-The people have a longer experience in this field: Martti Paju has been doing similar work for a long time but not for web-based solutions.
+The people have a long experience in this field: Martti Paju has been doing similar work for a long time but not for web-based solutions.

 Both Martti and Kristjan have worked for Intral before, Kristjan initially studied political science and only later economics.

-Erply is a winner of 2009 Seedcamp (Tech-Crunch’s European competition for internet start-ups) receiving a $50 000 investment (in exchange for a 5-10% share of the company).
-Tech-Crunch wrote in March about Erply getting a $2 million investment, highlighting their Estonian origin and hoping that Erply does the same for business software what Skype did for telecom – affordability and accessibility.
+Erply is a winner of 2009 Seedcamp (TechCrunch’s European competition for internet start-ups) receiving a $50 000 investment (in exchange for a 5-10% share of the company).
+Tech-Crunch wrote in March about Erply getting a $2 million investment, highlighting their Estonian origin and hoping that Erply does the same for business software what Skype did for telecom – affordability, and accessibility.
 The company’s headquarters is a house situated in a beautiful part of Tallinn under the pine trees of Nõmme.
 But Kristjan Hiiemaa doesn’t rule out moving into an air-conditioned office building for the little house has become too small for the business – the yard is full of cars.
-They also have an office in the centre.
+They also have an office in the center.